Lifestyle

 • An intestinal microbiota test.

-Fanny, our communications director, followed his method to determine whether she suffered from food intolerance and here is her opinion:
+Fanny, our communications director, followed his method to determine if she suffered from food intolerance and here is her opinion:

 Can food intolerance be cured?